Where to Find the Vegan-Friendly Restaurants Around Gion

 Tips:

-☛ If you want to dine at their stylish terrace seats, you can make a booking through their website HERE.
+☛ If you want to dine at their stylish terrace seats, you can make a booking through HERE.
 When the weather is chill, the round stone hearth in the middle will keep you warm.

 ☛ Hyssop can also cater to the halal diet.